Humanities & Identities

 TORCH and the Pitt Rivers Museum have been awarded funding from the IT Innovation Fund to create two mobile apps to share Oxford’s diverse voices, stories, research and collections with members of the University and the public.

-The 'Oxford Alternative Stories' mobile app is part of TORCH’s ‘Humanities and Identities’ series for 2017, which brings discussion of issues such as race, gender, and sexuality to the fore.
-Taking to the city’s streets and buildings, TORCH are working with researchers from a wide-range of disciplines to create an interactive app to reveal diverse stories and their links to Oxford’s buildings, spaces, and places.
+The 'Oxford Alternative Stories' mobile app takes TORCH and researchers from a wide-range of disciplines to the city’s streets and buildings to create an interactive app to reveal diverse stories and their links to Oxford’s buildings, spaces, and places.

 The aim is to highlight and braid together the alternative, fringe and lesser known stories relating to people and places in and around Oxford.
-We will be looking for contributions from researchers for content.
-Formats could include a blog, podcast, interview fragment or video, but we welcome any creative and innovative ideas.
+We welcome contributions from researchers for content.
+Formats can include a blog, podcast, interview fragment or video, but we welcome any creative and innovative ideas.

 The second app will enable the Pitt Rivers Museum to unleash student voices within the context of the galleries.
 Oxford undergraduates and graduates will be enabled to create alternative interpretations of the collections, and assert new connections between objects and their origins, biographies, use and contemporary significance.
 These new perspectives will then delivered through an app to enrich the visitor experience.

 The apps will be different in their contexts – one will be delivered within the discrete, curated public space of a museum, the other ‘in the wild’ across the city of Oxford - but both apps will bring creative new perspectives to Oxford’s diverse objects and places.

 Both apps will be launched in summer 2017 - look out for further information on this via the TORCH Newsletter.